 These high spending propensities are broadly consistent with previous findings.
-Fagereng et al. (2021) found that in the case of Norway households spent about 50% of their lottery winnings in the first year.
+Fagereng et al. (2021) found that in the case of Norway households spent about 50% of their lottery winnings in the first year (and even higher for small wins).
 Jappelli and Pistaferri (2014) studied the case of Italy and the propensity to spend a hypothetical and unanticipated bonus equivalent to one month's income was 48% while Christelis et al. (2019) reported that following a one-month income increase the average Dutch respondent allocated 48.8% of this additional income to total consumption.